LuckyDapp/squid-lucky/README.md

 }
 ```

-Note that the stake entity store stake, unstake, and transfer activity
+Note that the stake entity store stake, unstake, and transfer activity.
-This is specified in the 'type' field
+This is specified in the 'type' field.

-#### Rewards
+### Rewards

-last 100 Rewards won from the raffle contract
+Last 100 Rewards won from the raffle contract:

 ```
 {